-The U.S. federal income tax discussion set forth above is for general information only.
+The U.S. federal income tax discussion and the discussion of Chinese tax considerations set forth above are for general information only.
 Prospective investors should consult their tax advisers regarding the specific federal income tax consequences of purchasing, holding and disposing of shares of a Fund, as well as the effect of state, local and foreign tax law and any proposed tax law changes.